Why Is The Fetal Position Important?

 - Use a fetoscope to hear your baby’s heartbeat and mark the point.
 You will feel a long hard mass, which indicates the back of your baby.
 The heart is the part of this long mass.

 - Next, try to find the bum, which feels like a hard part.
 Mark this point on your belly.

 - Now feel the kicks and wiggles as they give you a clue about the location of the baby’s legs and knees.
 Mark it too.

 - Join all the points you have marked to find the position of your baby.

 Belly mapping is complicated, and you may or may not be able to track the baby’s movements accurately.
-Therefore, you may club it with a few other ways.
+Therefore, take help and support from the father, doula, or your family.
+Alternatively, you may club it with a few other ways.